jorgebucaran/fisher/README.md

 ### Discoverability

-Fisher doesn't support a central repository of plugins for flexibility and simplicity.
-However, that doesn't mean making plugins discoverable should be hard.
-One convention most popular Fisher plugins follow is tagging the repository with [fish-plugin](https://github.com/topics/fish-plugin).
+For simplicity and flexibility, Fisher doesn't make use of a central repository of plugins.
+However, that doesn't mean discovering new plugins should be hard.
+One convention most popular Fisher plugins follow is tagging the GitHub repository with the topic [fish-plugin](https://github.com/topics/fish-plugin), which puts it on a page containing other Fisher plugins that is sortable and users can subscribe to for updates.

 ## Acknowledgments